Pedrolge/irplus-fe/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Requirements

+The following versions of software were used in this project:

+Node: 14.17.1

+React: 17.0.0

 ## Available Scripts